 The family of Ebola Virus includes three genera: First let us tell you that the virus family is Filoviridae which includes three genera namely Cuevavirus, Marburgvirus, and Ebolavirus.
 Six species within the genus Ebolavirus have been identified namely Zaire, Bundibugyo, Sudan, Taï Forest, Reston and Bombali.
 In 2014-2016 outbreak in West Africa belongs to Zaire Ebola virus species.

 Ebola Virus Disease (EVD): Transmission

-The host of natural Ebola virus belongs to Pteropodidae family which is a fruit bat.
-In to the human population it enters by close contact with the blood, secretions, organs or other fluids of infected animals like fruit bats, chimpanzees, gorillas, monkeys, forest antelope found ill or dead in the rain forest.
-Human to human transmission by direct contact through broken skin or mucuous membranes like from the blood of a person who is sick or has died from Ebola, contaminated objects with body fluids like blood, feces, vomit from a sick person with Ebola or from the dead body of a person who died from This disease.
+The host of natural Ebola virus belongs to the Pteropodidae family which is a fruit bat.
+In to the human population, it enters by close contact with the blood, secretions, organs or other fluids of infected animals like fruit bats, chimpanzees, gorillas, monkeys, forest antelope found ill or dead in the rain forest.
+Human to human transmission by direct contact through broken skin or mucous membranes like from the blood of a person who is sick or has died from Ebola, contaminated objects with body fluids like blood, faeces, vomit from a sick person with Ebola or from the dead body of a person who died from this disease.

 Ebola Virus Disease (EVD): Symptoms

 The time interval from infection with the virus onset of symptoms is from 2 to 21 days.
 If a person is infected with Ebola but until and unless symptoms will not arise in a person disease will not spread.